top of page

 In this article, we definitively rank the 25 greatest defensive ends ever to play professional football, along with honorable mentions and top modern defensive ends from the storied history of the NFL.
 Without further ado, here is our list of the 25 best defensive ends in NFL history: (If you didn’t catch Unveiling the 25 Best Cornerbacks in NFL History, you can read that here.)

-Best Defensive Ends in NFL History, National Football League Defensive End Fred Dean of the San Francisco 49ers
+Best Defensive Ends NFL History, National Football League Defensive End Fred Dean of the San Francisco 49ers

 Defensive End Fred Dean of the San Francisco 49ers | Photo by Associated Press